Header image courtesy of Posto Pubblico (via Facebook)

 Mostaccioli Brothers, B/F & G/F, 16 Elgin Street, Soho, Central | (+852) 2525 5770

-Rounding out the trio from Red Sauce is Fini’s (f.k.a.
-Linguini Fini), the group’s brightest and most casual eatery.
-Not only is Fini’s home to one of the best dining deals we have ever seen, but it’s also a great place for drinks, with both of its locations in Central and Wan Chai boasting semi-alfresco seating.
+Rounding out the trio from Red Sauce is Fini’s.
+Formerly known as Linguini Fini, this is the group’s brightest and most casual eatery.
+Not only is Fini’s home to one of the best dining deals we have ever seen, but it’s also a great place for drinks and small bites, with both of its locations in Central and Wan Chai boasting semi-alfresco seating.

-As per its more casual diner-inspired ambience (as opposed to Frank’s mid-century glamour and Posto’s Brooklyn cool), the menu features more pizzas and family-friendly bites—mac & cheese, skillet cookies, and the like—and the Wan Chai branch even offers free meals for children ordering off the kids’ menu from 4 pm to 7 pm on weekdays.
+As per its more casual diner-inspired ambience (as opposed to Frank’s mid-century glamour and Posto’s Brooklyn cool vibes), the menu features more pizzas and family-friendly bites—think mac and cheese, skillet cookies, and the like—and the Wan Chai branch even offers free meals for children ordering off the kids’ menu from 4 pm to 7 pm on weekdays.
 Do keep in mind that the menus differ between the two restaurants—thankfully, the signature Hong Kong-inspired typhoon shelter crab linguine ($179) is available at both locations.